transforming-variability-artifacts/TraVarT-DOPLER-SMT/README.md

 ```

 ### Extract Dopler Model
-In the last step we extract the resulting DOPLER model from the expressionParser
+After walking through both listeners, the resulting Dopler model can be obtained from the DoplerExpressionParser.
 ```
 		Dopler dopler = expressionParser.getDopler();
 ```

 ### Write Dopler Model
-A DoplerModelWriter was implemented to write the model back in either a json or csv file.
+The DoplerModelWriter can be used to export the parsed model either as JSON or CSV.
 ```
 		DoplerModelWriter dmw = new DoplerModelWriter();
 		dmw.writeCSV(dopler, Paths.get("output_dm_dopler.csv"));